The official blog of the Lung Institute.

 - Change the Way You Eat – Admittedly this is much easier to say than it is to do, but when it comes to giving your body the proper nutrition that it needs, you may be surprised by the effects of eating more fruits, vegetables and cutting out meats will have on your energy levels, respiratory function and overall quality of life.
 It just takes a little effort to pick out a few favorites at the grocery store, and commit them to your weekly diet.

 - Get Out and Exercise – This can also be a challenge for those who are afraid of aggravating their symptoms.
 The key here is to start small.
 Exercise in your house for 2-5 minutes.
 Take a walk outside.
 Anything to get your heart racing will help, and you can start out small.
 In fact, you should.
 Rome wasn’t built in a day, so give yourself some time and some space to grow and gain more confidence in your workout routine.
 The key is to get that blood pumping, helping it deliver more oxygen and nutrients to the areas of the body that need it most.

 Although the most important step in taking control of your health is quitting smoking, a close second is to address your general health through simple diet and exercise.

 With these behavioral changes, it’s possible to greatly affect the pronouncement of symptoms for people with emphysema, COPD and pulmonary fibrosis.
-However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve your quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve your quality of life.